4 like-minded, Rochester area athletes scratched their heads…

 “How is it possible that the Rochester and Finger Lakes Region has such world class trail running and yet… there’s no website collecting all the information in one place and promoting trail running?”

 #TrailsRoc was born on an idea and a dream.
-Meet the four of us below.
-(Eventually extended because we like people who like trails).
+Meet the current board below.

-Eric Eagan is is an avid and passionate runner living in Greece, NY.
+Eric Eagan – (President and Founder) Eric is an avid and passionate runner living in Greece, NY.
 Eric tells his stories about the Western NY running scene in a unique way while sprinkling in his goals of motivating others to start running, keep running, and love running.When Eric is not running or writing about running at www.trailmethods.com , he is hiking the Adirondak Mountains, the Finger Lakes Trail, snowshoeing the trails and hills of Western NY, or canoeing the waterways of New York State.

-Sheila Eagan – When she’s not running or hiking with Eric and their dog, Picasso, Sheila’s probably coming up with fun new race ideas (case-in-point: Ready, Set, Glow, Filthy Formal 10k, and Mess the Dress), baking for post-run snacks, dancing around the kitchen, or reading a book.
-Sheila is the Race Director for Many On The Genny a 40 mile ultra in Letchworth State Park
+Sheila Eagan (Secretary and Treasurer) – When she’s not running or hiking with Eric and their dog, Picasso, Sheila’s probably coming up with fun new race ideas (case-in-point: Ready, Set, Glow, Filthy Formal 10k, and Mess the Dress), baking for post-run snacks, dancing around the kitchen, or reading a book.
+Sheila is the Race Director for Many On The Genny a 40 mile ultra in Letchworth State Park.

 Ben will often be seen running stupid throughout the trails of upstate New York.